 Aberdeen has been particularly affected by the downturn with many job losses affecting not only those in the oil and energy sector but in the hotel sector and other industries.
 It also affected homeowners planning to sell their properties as they are no longer as desirable as a result of the job losses and lack of employment.

 In 2006, the average house in Aberdeen cost £312 000 with some houses selling for upwards of £3 million.
 This is in stark contrast to the figures at the end of 2015 which show the average price has dropped by 28% to £225 000.

 If you need help with your finances, Trust Deed Scotland may be able to help you get back on track.
-Try the Trust Deed Wizard to find out how a Trust Deed could help write off a percentage of your debt and solve your money worries.
+Try the Debt Wizard to find out how a Trust Deed could help write off a percentage of your debt and solve your money worries.

 Aberdeen airport’s minimum ATM withdrawal is £200, a reflection of the affluence of the clientele who pass through its doors daily including oil workers, executives and engineers.
 People from this industry who are being laid off are experiencing difficulties adapting to lower paid work as they may already expensive financial commitments to maintain which they took on with the expectancy of earning a high salary.

 “The number of people from Aberdeen enquiring about Trust Deeds has been rising for the past few months and that is most likely due to the lack of employment in the oil and gas business.
 People are having to change careers and take a very large drop in wages.